mjaun/drawio-seqgen/README.md

 ```

 When processing the sequence description a counter for the current vertical position is maintained.
-The counter is incremented before/after statements by a reasonable amount for typical use cases.
+The vertical position is incremented before/after statements by a reasonable amount for typical use cases.
 In some cases it may be desirable to move content further up or down.
 This can be done using the vertical spacing statement.
-This statement may occur in any location and modifies the vertical position counter at this specific point.
+This statement may occur in any location and modifies the vertical position at this specific point.

 ### Activations